Kahdeg-15520487/console_chat_agent/README.md

 ## Features

 - **OpenAI-Compatible API Support**: Works with OpenAI API or any compatible endpoint (like Ollama, LM Studio, etc.)
+- **Real-time Streaming**: Support for streaming responses with real-time text generation
 - **Tool Use Capabilities**: Built-in support for function calling with tools
 - **Web Search**: Search the web for current information using Google Custom Search API or DuckDuckGo
 - **Web Page Fetching**: Fetch and convert web pages to clean, LLM-readable text format